Dr Malpani would be happy to provide a second opinion on your problem.Consult Now!

 Achieving this goal remains the holy grail for IVF doctors , but the technology is still not perfect, and because we cannot regulate the embryo implantation process, we still cannot ensure that each embryo transfer will become a baby.

 One easy way of improving the chances of achieving a pregnancy in an IVF cycle is by transferring more embryos.
 However, as with everything else in life, the price we pay for this is that the risk of having a multiple pregnancy also increases.
-Obviously, there is a point of diminishing returns, and by transferring more than 4 embryos at a time, one only increases the chances of a high order multiple birth, without increasing the chances of getting pregnant.
+Obviously, there is a point of diminishing returns, and by transferring more than 2 embryos at a time, one only increases the chances of a high order multiple birth, without increasing the chances of getting pregnant.

 The patient's choice

 Ideally, patients should be free to choose for themselves how many embryos to transfer - after all, they are the ones who have the most at stake.
 However, because the burden of caring for high order multiple pregnancies (and the triplets and quadruplets who are born as a result of these) falls on the government, many countries have strictly regulated the numbers of embryos which can be transferred back, and in UK and Australia, doctors are allowed to transfer only 2 embryos.
 In Scandinavia, doctors transfer only a single embryo.